Daniel Hoan: Mayoralty (1916–1940)

+As mayor, Hoan developed a reputation for honest and efficient government.
+He implemented progressive reforms, including the country's first city-sponsored public housing project, Garden Homes, started in 1923.
+He also led the successful drive towards municipal ownership of the stone quarry, street lighting, sewage disposal, and water purification.
+Hoan also oversaw the creation of the Milwaukee County park system.

-During Hoan's administration, Milwaukee implemented the first public bus system in the United States.
+During Hoan's administration, Milwaukee implemented a public bus system.
 This was prompted by dangerous accidents: pedestrians were run over by street trolleys that ran down the middle of the road.
-Among the victims of such streetcar accidents was Hoan's fellow Socialist, Victor L. Berger, who was killed in 1929.
+Among the victims of such streetcar accidents was Hoan's fellow Socialist, Victor L. Berger, who was killed in a street car accident in 1929.